 Always wear eye protection when using a wire wheel od any kind !!

 Next, make sure you hang on to your pieces well.
 Its easy to allow the wheel to throw pieces across the room.
 Worst case you break it, other times you just loose them.

 There is usually a little hand work on the frog as well.
 I have some larger and smaller wire brushes I use.
 Use what ever works for you.
 I also have a collection of wire brushes for the drill.
 I will use whatever works.

-Of course If your sandblasting the sole, the frog can be easily sandblasted as well.
+Of course If your sandblasting the bed, the frog can be easily sandblasted as well.

 It’s typically easier on the frog to tape off the areas to not be painted.
 If the base hasn’t been cleaned up I don’t bother, but If I have the rest of the base complete, I’ll mask it with painter tape.